Skip to main content

 • “The art style is beautiful and the soundtrack is a good combination of relaxing and unobtrusive while still enhancing the setting's atmosphere.”

-• “The art style and characters' personalities are very bad.”
+• “It's pretty interesting as a game but the art style and characters' personalities are so bad.”

 • “The graphics are stylistic but not memorable.”